 Student Disability Services facilitates accommodations for University of Iowa students to support opportunities for those with disabilities.

 This program provider offers funding resources for diverse groups studying abroad, including people with disabilities.
 The site includes resources by country and some helpful guides for parents and students.

 National Clearinghouse on Disability and Exchange

-This website includes travel tips for specific disabilities, disability organizations, international opportunities and programs, funding resources, success stories and blogs.
+This website includes travel tips for specific disabilities, disability organizations, international opportunities and programs, funding resources, success stories, and blogs.

-Mobility International - Success Stories and Blogs
+Mobility International - Personal Stories and Blogs

 Free download of Survival Strategies for Going Abroad: A Guide for People with Disabilities

-Includes articles, international programs, tourism resources, organizations and web sites for disability travel.
+Includes articles, international programs, tourism resources, organizations, and websites for disability travel.

 European Disability Forum